ARMmbed/mbed-os-tools/README.md

 **Default:** `False`

-If set to `True`, this will skip the retargetting step and the results will be unmodified.
+If set to `True`, this skips the retargetting step, and the results are unmodified.

 ##### `list_unmounted`

 **Default:** `False`

-If set to `True`, this will include unmounted platforms in the results.
+If set to `True`, this includes unmounted platforms in the results.

 ---

 ### `mbeds.list_mbeds(...)`

 ```python
 >>> import mbed_lstools
 >>> mbeds = mbed_lstools.create()